brianguenter/Benchmarks/Readme.md

 </details>

 <details>
-    <summary> Compute the Jacobian of SHFunctions which constructs the spherical harmonics of order `n`: </summary>
+    <summary> Compute the Jacobian of SHFunctions which constructs the spherical harmonics of order n: </summary>

 ```